Image Blocks add individual images to pages and blog posts. You can upload your own images, or license stock photographs from Getty Images.

 - Click the Design tab.

-- If your Image Block is on a Regular Page, ensure your layout is set to Inline.
+- Ensure your layout is set to Inline.

 - Check Enable Lightbox.